hannahshamb/whomping-wordle/README.md

 <h3> So you think you are some kind of Auror, do you?
 </br> Try to snatch this wizard if you can... ⚡️
 </h3>
-A full stack JavaScript game project where users can guess <strong>the Harry Potter wizard of the day.</strong>
+A full stack JavaScript game project where players can guess <strong>the Harry Potter wizard of the day.</strong>
 </br> Users select from a dropdown menu of Harry Potter characters and receive color-coded blocks across different categories that show the user what aspects of their guesses are correct or incorrect.

 ## Why I built this application